rakheshster/Solarize-PSISE/README.md

 # Solarize-PSISE

+> **NOTE: I don't use PowerShell ISE any more so this hasn't been updated in ages.**

 ## What is it?
 Solarized is a sixteen color palette (eight monotones, eight accent colors) designed for use with terminal and gui applications.
 You can read more about it [here](http://ethanschoonover.com/solarized).